lfender6445/music-tools/onset-detection/README.md

 this sample will later be used by index.html for audio playback

 the second command should generate a timemap from the sample file. use a separate python class and file for this with librosa for generating the time map

+## Qs

+- what are ways we can visualize BPM over a sound wave as a mask
+    - markers per measure
+    - beat grid
+    - do I need to worry about rubato?

+- BPM guessing game
+- BPM is already a flawed concept in rubato
+- its more llike beats per measure
+- the truth is